ghlre/GHLtarUtility/README.md

 1. [Download Zadig](https://zadig.akeo.ie/) and run it as administrator.
 2. Click the Options tab, then click `List All Devices`.
 3. Close the Options tab, then select the `Guitar Hero` device in the dropdown menu.
 If you need to verify you selected the right device, the PS3/Wii U dongle has a USB ID of `12BA 074B`.
-4. In the box the green or orange arrow is pointing to, make sure the driver listed is the WinUSB driver.
-If it is not, click the arrow buttons until it says WinUSB.
+4. In the box the green or orange arrow is pointing to, make sure the driver listed is the `WinUSB` driver.
+If it is not, click the arrow buttons until it says `WinUSB`.
 5. Click the `Install WCID Driver`/`Replace Driver` button, then close Zadig.
 6. Launch GHLtarUtility (or GHLtarUtility Lite for non-Windows 10) and sync your guitar to the dongle.